Against the stunning Houston Skyline, PCD is interviewed by host Debra Duncan on KHOU-TV's "Great Day Houston." Photo by Great Day Houston staff.

 "Showdown One-Sheet"

-His "Showdown at Tiger Beach" has been a favourite at dive shows and underwater film festivals around the world.
-It won five of them, and has received awards of merit in numerous categories.
+His "Showdown at Tiger Beach" has been a favourite at dive shows and underwater film festivals around the world\.
 Having produced the film in black & white as an homage to "Sea Hunt" with Lloyd Bridges, styling the one-sheet in this fashion was the logical move.
 Photo and Design by PCD

 "Gleaming the Dome"